 It was no easy task to rehabilitate the hospital at a time of post-war shortages, inflation and civil war, said Miss Thorpe.
 But it had to done as an urgent necessity, for it was the principal hospital serving the international community in Shanghai (diplomats, business executives, UNRRA officials).

 In 1950 Miss Thorpe joined Queen Elizabeth's Overseas Nursing Service and sailed for Jamaica as matron in charge of Nurses' Training.
-Her task was to establish Bellevue Hossented Jamaica at the I.C.N.
-Conference in Melbourne, Australia, in April, 1961, and was a member of the editorial committee of the Jamaican Nurse.
-(She edited the February 1963 edition.)
+Her task was to establish Bellevue Hospital as a training school for psychiatric nurses.